-- The IT Area Boundary name and the name of the sites within it. - The business purpose of the Area Boundary and how it relates to the program office and agency mission. - Whether the Area Boundary is leveraging or accessing Enterprise repositories such as Veterans Benefits Management System, SharePoint, VistA, etc. and if so, a description of what PII/PHI PII/PHI from the Enterprise repositories is being used by the facilities in the Area Boundary. - Documentation of any repository not maintained at the enterprise level, unlike Veterans Benefits Management System, SharePoint, VistA, etc. used by the facilities to collect, use, disseminate, maintain, or create PII/PHIPII/PHI. - Any external information sharing conducted by the facilities within the Area Boundary. - A citation of the legal authority to operate the Area Boundary. - Whether the completion of this PIA will result in circumstances that require changes to business processes - Whether the completion of this PIA could potentially result in technology changes - Does the Area Boundary host or maintain cloud technology?
-If so, Does the Area Boundary have a FedRAMP provisional or agency authorization? - Does a contract with Cloud Service Provider, Contractors and VA customers establish who has ownership rights over data including PII? - NIST 800-144 states, "Organizations are ultimately accountable for the security and privacy of data held by a cloud provider on their behalf."
-Is this principle described in contracts with customers?
-Why or why not?
+• The Area name and the name of the sites within it.

+- The business purpose of the Area and how it relates to the program office and agency mission. - Whether the Area is leveraging or accessing Enterprise repositories such as Veterans Benefits Management System, SharePoint, VistA, etc. and if so, a description of what PII/PHI from the Enterprise repositories is being used by the facilities in the Area. - Documentation of any repository not maintained at the enterprise level, unlike Veterans Benefits Management System, SharePoint, VistA, etc. used by the facilities to collect, use, disseminate, maintain, or create PII/PHI. - Any external information sharing conducted by the facilities within the Area. - A citation of the legal authority to operate the Area. - Whether the completion of this PIA will result in circumstances that require changes to business processes - Whether the completion of this PIA could potentially result in technology changes - Does the Area host or maintain cloud technology?
+If so, does the Area have a FedRAMP provisional or agency authorization?